David Lewis (Canadian politician): Leader of the NDP

 David Lewis led the NDP through the 1972 federal election, during which he uttered his best-known quotation, calling Canadian corporations "corporate welfare bums", a term also used in the title of his 1972 book Louder Voices: The Corporate Welfare Bums.
 This election campaign also employed the first dedicated plane for the NDP leader's tour, dubbed "Bum Air" by reporters, because it was a slow, twin-engine, turbo-prop driven Handley Page Dart Herald.
 In previous campaigns, the party's leader, Tommy Douglas, had to use commercial Air Canada flights to get around during the election, with few people in his entourage.

 The 1972 election returned a Liberal minority government and elected the greatest number of NDP MPs until the 1980 election, and left the NDP holding the balance of power until 1974.
-The NDP propped up Pierre Trudeau's Liberal government in exchange for the implementation of NDP proposals such as the creation of Petro-Canada as a crown corporation.
+The NDP propped up Pierre Trudeau's Liberal government in exchange for the implementation of NDP proposals, such as the creation of Petro-Canada as a crown corporation.
 Lewis wanted to topple the government in a vote of no-confidence as early as possible because he saw no strategic advantage to support the Trudeau government: he believed that Trudeau would get the credit if a program was well-received and that the NDP would be vilified if it was unpopular.

 In the 1974 election, the NDP were reduced to 16 seats.
 Lewis lost his seat, leading him to resign as party leader in 1975.
-It was revealed immediately after the election that he had been battling leukemia for about two years; he had reportedly kept everyone, including his family, unaware of his condition.
+It was revealed immediately after the election that he had been battling leukaemia for about two years; he had reportedly kept everyone, including his family, unaware of his condition.

 Final years

 Lewis became a professor at the Institute of Canadian Studies at Carleton University in Ottawa during this time.
 In 1978, as a travel correspondent for The Toronto Star, Lewis visited Svisloch one last time, and noted that, "not one Jew now lives there."
 The Holocaust wiped out the town's Jewish community, and with it his extended family.

-He completed the first volume, of a planned two, of his memoirs, The Good Fight: Political Memoirs 1909–1958 in 1981.
-He died of leukemia shortly thereafter, on May 23, 1981, in Ottawa.
+He completed the first volume (of a planned two) of his memoirs, The Good Fight: Political Memoirs 1909–1958 in 1981.
+He died of leukaemia shortly thereafter, on May 23, 1981, in Ottawa.
 He is the father of Stephen Lewis, a former Ontario NDP leader and was the United Nations Special Envoy for HIV/AIDS in Africa post-political career.
-His other son, Michael Lewis, was a former Ontario NDP Secretary and a leading organizer in the NDP.
+His other son, Michael Lewis, was the longtime political district of the United Steel Workers in Canada, was provincial secretary of the Ontario NDP and a leading organizer in the federal NDP.
 He is also the father of Janet Solberg, president of the Ontario NDP in the 1980s.
 His other twin daughter is Nina Libeskind, the wife and business partner of architect Daniel Libeskind.
-Stephen's son, broadcaster Avram (Avi) Lewis, is his grandson.
+Stephen's son, current NDP leader Avram (Avi) Lewis, is his grandson.
 In 2010, his granddaughter-in-law Naomi Klein, gave the inaugural David Lewis Lecture, sponsored by the Canadian Centre for Policy Alternatives.